milk-maid/metacraftersCorner/AvalancheTask/README.md

-# Simple Native ERC20 Token and Vault
+# Native ERC20 Token and Vault

 Build a simple native currency, to be used as the in-game currency for the DeFi Platform.